 As a pastor’s son and former aspiring sportscaster, Andrew Guthrie knows the value of grabbing – and keeping – an audience’s attention.
 His clients appreciate that he brings this skill to their cases, whether in briefs to the appellate court or arguments to the jury.
 But Andrew also knows that once that attention is earned, substance is paramount.
-So he works with clients to identify and communicate their most important arguments in a clear, thorough, and ultimately effective way.
+So he works with clients to identify and communicate their most important arguments in clear, thorough, and ultimately effective ways.

 Andrew’s recent work includes:

 - Reversing summary judgments and securing insurance coverage in multiple separate appeals on behalf of corporate policyholders

 - Securing dismissal on the pleadings of a False Claims Act lawsuit arising out of the development and testing of a Covid-19 vaccine

 - Persuading the Fifth Circuit to affirm the dismissal of a False Claims Act lawsuit under the FCA’s “first-to-file rule” and persuading the United States Supreme Court to deny two related petitions for certiorari

 - Prevailing in two high-profile appeals for the National Football League by securing affirmance of take-nothing summary judgments in the Dallas Court of Appeals and persuading the Texas Supreme Court to deny review

 - Obtaining mandamus relief from the Dallas Court of Appeals to dismiss all claims against a faith-based school under the First Amendment ecclesiastical abstention doctrine